 Francis Ford Coppola was unwavering.
 He owned the house in Rutherford, where John Daniel Jr., resided.
 He bought the grand old château nearby and much of the surrounding vineyard land.
-He was determined to restore the once famous property to its original glory and make great wines.
+He was determined to restore the once-famous property to its original glory and make great wines.
 He'd set ambitious goals.
 The only missing piece: the name.

-This should seemingly close the saga of Inglenook's demise.
+On Monday, the famous filmaker-vintner announced a deal that seems to close the saga of Inglenook's demise.
 At least for the time being.
 With Coppola one is never sure.

 Sips & Tips | Wine & Healthy Living